ClarityCafe/Aya/README.md

 yarn dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Hopefully nothing breaks.
+If it does, go ahead and open an [issue](https://github.com/ClarityCafe/Aya/issues/new) because that's clearly not intended.

 ## Deploy on Vercel